OkayHughes/open-lab-notebook/src/posts/taking-site-to-next-level.md

 None of the perl modules on greatlakes seem useful, so I do the following:

 - Use the default `perl` in `/usr/bin`
-- Run the following to get perl to install locally `perl -MCPAN -Mlocal::lib -e 'CPAN::install(LWP)'`
-- Add the following to your .bashrc `eval "$(perl -I$HOME/perl5/lib/perl5 -Mlocal::lib)"; export PERL5LIB=$HOME/.perl5:$PERL5LIB`
+- Add the following to your .bashrc `eval "$(perl -I$HOME/perl5/lib/perl5 -Mlocal::lib)"; export PERL5LIB=$HOME/perl5:$PERL5LIB`
+- Restart terminal
+- Run the following to get perl to install locally `cpan App::cpanminus`
+- Run `cpanm LWP`
+- The `e3sm_check_env` script has a bug in it: line 54 should read `stat = run_cmd('perl -e "require {};"'.format(module_name))[0] `
+- To avoid a warning about the git version, you can run `module load git/2.20.1`.
-- Then for every module listed in `e3sm_check_env`, run `cpan {MODULENAME}`.
+- Then for every module listed in `e3sm_check_env`, run `cpanm {MODULENAME}`.
 You may need to read error messages to determine what dependencies are, because perl is terrible.
-- The `e3sm_check_env` script has a bug in it: line 54 should read `stat = run_cmd('perl -e "require {};"'.format(module_name))[0] `